gailunglu/Mtech-DLT-Lab-/README.md

 From expt-1 to expt-10

-Used aGoogle colab to run
+Used Google colab to run